 So, over some delicious Chardonnays, he and some of those foodie friends plotted and planned their own place.
 What did it matter that funds were few when there were so much love and talent to go round?
-On 20 November 1997, a greasy old fish-and-bait shop named Olympia Café had the words and Deli added to its signage, and those iconic corner doors opened for business.
+In November 1997, a greasy old fish-and-bait shop named Olympia Café had the words “and Deli” added to its signage, and those iconic corner doors opened for business.
 A legend was born.

 With a new coffee machine on the old countertops (they’re still there), a slap of paint on the crumbling walls, laminated newspaper pages covering the wooden tables, and art donated by all, the scene was set for the food and festivities that would make Olympia Café and Deli world famous.
 There’s hardly an ‘it’ mag or newspaper anywhere that hasn’t featured us.
 (New York Times?
 Check.
 Vogue Entertaining?
 Check.
 [Add a few more.]
 We’ve been there.
 And we’re still doing that.

 We’re proud of our roots in the somewhat seedier, more bohemian village that was the Kalk Bay of old.
 And we’re even prouder that Olympia Café remains the institution at the very heart of today’s caring Kalk Bay community.

 So don’t stand on ceremony.
 You can’t book a place at our tables.
 But you can stand in line like so many big names before you.
 While you’re there, check out the chalkboard for today’s menu, feel the flash and flare of the pan, breathe in the aroma of the coffee (flat whites, darkie Americanos and all the rest), and drool.
 (At the food, at the baristas… We don’t mind.)